Advanced Force Network Support in InfoSewer for Steady State and EPS

 For force mains, Hazen-Williams equation describes the flow/head loss relationship within a force main.
 The flow out of and the flow into the junction chamber is in balance.
 The head at the junction manhole is iterated until the flows are in balance.

-For pumps that are neither Inflow Control nor Discharge Control, SNAGHTML177d7d64the pump curve is used to estimate the flow and head gain relationship within a pump.
+For pumps that are neither Inflow Control nor Discharge Control, the pump curve is used to estimate the flow and head gain relationship within a pump.
 For Inflow Control and Discharge Control pump, pump flow as control values are fixed and the equation Q = Qcontrol, where Qcontrol is the controlling pump value.
 For such situations, the pump is actually modeled as variable speed pump and pump speed will be calculated with Newton-Raphson method to achieve the flow control objective.

 Comments